Typhoon Haima makes landfall in Philippines, impacting more than 60,000 people

 According to data going back to 1950 from the Joint Typhoon Warning Center, Haima will be just the third time back-to-back storms with an intensity of Category 4 or higher have hit the Philippines.

-At least three people were killed Sunday as Sarika crossed the archipelago north of Manila as a Category 4 storm.
-Almost 10,000 people were displaced, according to aid organization Care International.
+At least three people were killed as Typhoon Sarika crossed the archipelago north of Manila.
+Almost 10,000 people were displaced by the storm, according to aid organization Care International.

 About 500,000 people were evacuated ahead of the storm, Xinhua reported.